nadavvitri/mysite/README.md

-# 🧑‍💻 Nadav Vitri — Personal Website
+# Nadav Vitri personal website

-## 📝 Introduction
+## Introduction

-This personal website is a small project I built to practice my skills with Django and Python — for fun, learning, and as a place to share my journey and things I enjoy.
+This personal website is a small project I built to practice my skills with Django and Python - for fun, learning, and as a place to share my journey and things I enjoy.

 ![Homepage Screenshot](static/images/screenshot-home.png)

 ---

-## 🏗️ Project Structure
+## Project Structure

 Here’s a simplified structure of the project: